How to handle accommodation requests for cultural, religious and ethnic observances, pregnancy, parenting, or other life events.

 Existing policy and Academic Calendar guidance on Religious Observances note that:

 - Instructors should not schedule exams and other mandatory academic requirements on days when religious observances may cause substantial student absences.
+A non-exhaustive list of cultural, religious and ethnic holidays is provided by the Office of the Secretary of the Faculty.
+Additional observances may exist that are not included on this list.

 - Students should notify the course instructor within the first two weeks of the semester/term of the specific dates conflicting with an exam or assignment.